How to Buy a Pear-Shaped Diamond

 To take the guesswork out of choosing one of these unique stones, we’ve answered some of the most common questions diamond buyers ask about pear-shaped diamonds.

 A pear-shaped diamond is also called a teardrop diamond because of its rounded shape which narrows into a point at the top or bottom.
 It is a modified brilliant round cut (which contains all 58 facets of a typical brilliant round diamond) on one end and the pointed tip (reminiscent of a marquise shape) on the other end.

 Anatomy of a Pear Shaped Diamond

-Pear shaped diamonds have five parts or regions: The head, the shoulders, the belly, the wings, and the point.
-The head is round shaped, like a brilliant round cut diamond.
-The shape begins to narrow below the shoulders toward the belly, before coming closely together at the wings and finally meeting in the dramatic point.
+Pear-shaped diamonds have five parts or regions: The head, the shoulders, the belly, the wings, and the point.
+The head is round-shaped, like a brilliant round cut diamond.
+The shape begins to narrow below the shoulders toward the belly, before coming closer together at the wings and finally meeting in the dramatic point.

 How do I choose a pear shaped diamond?

 There are several factors that affect the appearance and beauty of a pear-shaped diamond.
 These include proportion, symmetry, and shadows caused by the cut of the diamond.

 The “Bow Tie Effect”

 Bow ties belong on grooms and waiters, but not on your pear shaped diamond.